MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-firewall.md

 ### Allow requests from the Azure portal

 When you enable an IP access control policy programmatically, you need to add the IP address for the Azure portal to the **ipRangeFilter** property to maintain access.

+Portal scenarios that require this option to be enabled include:

+- Accessing MongoDB / Apache Cassandra API accounts with Data Explorer or cosmos.azure.com
+- Using the following Cosmos DB blades within the Azure Portal:
+  - Replicate Data Globally
+  - Browse Collections
+  - Power BI
+  - Azure Synapse

 The portal IP addresses are:

 |Region|IP address|
 |------|----------|